 If you are aged 66 and in employment, your employer pays a small PRSI contribution to cover you for occupational injuries.
 This is called Class J social insurance.

 Income tax applies to almost all income.
-People aged 65 and over are subject to the same general tax rules as everyone else but they do get tax exemption limits below which they pay no tax and some extra tax credits.
-There are specific tax arrangements for people aged over 65 including the taxation of occupational pensions and the taxation of social welfare payments.
+People aged 65 and over are subject to the same general tax rules as everyone else, but they do get certain tax exemption limits.

 - Information about your terms and conditions of employment